cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 1. Provide an **[Ingest Service](#ingest-service)** implemented as a data companion that can pull data from the node and store it on its own storage (database)
-2. Provide its own storage ([Database](#database)) that can handle a high-load of reads and also have a good performance on inserting data.
+2. Provide its own storage ([Database](#database)) that can persist the data using a [database schema](#database-schema) that can store information that was fetched from the full node in a structured and normalized manner.
-3. Implement a [database schema](#database-schema) that needs to be backwards compatible with the current CometBFT RPC.
-4. Do not enforce any breaking changes to the existing RPC.
+3. Do not enforce any breaking changes to the existing RPC.
-5. Ensure the responses returned by the [RPC Companion v1 endpoint](#rpc-endpoint) is wire compatible with the existing CometBFT JSONRPC endpoint.
+4. Ensure the responses returned by the [RPC Companion v1 endpoint](#rpc-endpoint) is wire compatible with the existing CometBFT JSONRPC endpoint.
-6. Implement tests to verify backwards compatibility.
+5. Implement tests to verify backwards compatibility.
-7. Be able to handle multiple concurrent requests and return idempotent responses.
+6. Be able to handle multiple concurrent requests and return idempotent responses.
-8. Do not crash or panic if the querying demand is very high or large responses are returned.
+7. Do not crash or panic if the querying demand is very high or large responses are returned.
-9. Storage optimized for an access pattern of faster read throughput than write.
+8. Storage optimized for an access pattern of faster read throughput than write.
-10. Provide metrics to allow operators to properly monitor the services and infrastructure.
+9. Provide metrics to allow operators to properly monitor the services and infrastructure.

 It is ***NOT*** in the scope of the **RPC Companion**: